hutou/tablo/.github/README.md

   left-aligned.
 By default, title, subtitle, footer and group header are centered.

-- Apply colors and other styling to table content and borders.
+- Colors and other styling can be applied to table content and borders.

-- Choose from several border configurations, predefined or user-defined ones.
+- Several predefined borders are available, not counting user-defined ones.

-- Step through your table a row at a time, for custom layouts.
+- For customized layouts, a table can be displayed row by row.

-- Easily transpose the table, so that rows are swapped with columns.
+- A table can be easily transposed, so that rows are swapped with columns.

 - A summary can be added at the bottom of the table by applying user-defined functions to column source data.
 If appropriate, this